GhostWriters/DockSTARTer/docs/basics/command-line-usage.md

 - Installs [docker-compose](https://docs.docker.com/compose/install/) - using python3 pip, allows configuring of containers to be run together instead of individually running each one
 - Installs [docker compose completion](https://docs.docker.com/compose/completion/) - by downloading the binary from source and installing it locally, provides tab completion for docker-compose in bash shell (just a nice extra to have)

-When the script finishes it will prompt you to reboot if this is the first time you've ran it.
+When the script finishes it will display a message informing you to reboot if this is the first time you've ran it.

 ### Run The Compose Generator